Economy of Serbia: Telecommunications and IT industry

-The Serbian IT industry is rapidly growing and changing pace.
-In 2018, IT services exports reached $1.3 billion.
-With 6,924 companies in the IT sector (2013 data), Belgrade is one of the information technology centers in this part of Europe, with strong growth.
-Microsoft Development Center located in Belgrade was at the time of its establishment fifth such center in the world.
-Many world IT companies choose Belgrade as regional or European center such as Asus, Intel, Dell, Huawei, NCR, Ubisoft, etc. These companies have taken advantage of Serbia's large pool of engineers and relatively low wages.
+The Serbian IT industry has grown into the country's largest export category.
+ICT services exports reached €4.13 billion in 2024, up from €3.44 billion in 2023 and €2.69 billion in 2022, having first crossed the €1 billion threshold in 2018, a roughly tenfold increase over the decade.
+The ICT sector contributes roughly 8.5% of GDP and employs about 115,000 people across more than 4,000 companies, with Belgrade, Novi Sad and Niš as the main hubs.

+The Microsoft Development Center Serbia, opened in 2005, was the fifth such centre in the world at the time of its establishment and has become one of Microsoft's largest software engineering centres in Europe; a Microsoft Garage facility opened in Belgrade in 2025, only the second in Europe.
+Other major foreign IT employers include Cisco, IBM, Oracle, NCR Atleos, NCR Voyix, Endava, EPAM, Continental, Bosch, Schneider Electric, Huawei and Ubisoft.
+These companies have taken advantage of Serbia's large pool of software engineers and competitive wages relative to Western Europe.

+Serbia also has a sizeable video-gaming cluster.
+Nordeus, the Belgrade-based developer of Top Eleven, was acquired by Take-Two Interactive in June 2021 for up to $378 million.
+Other notable studios include Mad Head Games (acquired by Saber Interactive), Eipix Entertainment (acquired by Playrix), Two Desperados, Playstudios Europe and Peaksel.

 Large investments by global tech companies, such as Microsoft, typical of the 2000s, are being eclipsed by a growing number of domestic startups which obtain funding from domestic and international investors.
 What brought companies like Microsoft in the first place was a large pool of talented engineers and mathematicians.
 In just the first quarter of 2016, more than US$65 million has been raised by Serbian startups including $45 million for Seven Bridges (a Bioinformatics firm) and $14 million for Vast (a data analysis firm).
 One of the most successful startups have been Nordeus, which was founded in Belgrade in 2010, and is one of Europe's fastest-growing companies in the field of video games (the developer of Top Eleven Football Manager; a game played by over 20 million people).